 It wouldn’t be right to finish this post without showing you some of the most perfect blog posts that I’ve seen out there in the wild.

 - 164 Best Email Subject Lines to Boost Your Email Open Rates

 This post on OptinMonster is ultra-useful and comprehensive, and has great multimedia content as well.
 There’s a video and original graphics to keep readers interested and also attract links and shares.

 - Paleo Diet Beginner Guide: 7 Things to Know Before Eating Like a Caveman

 Steve Kamb’s post over at Nerd Fitness has had over 2,000 comments and 45,000 likes on Facebook.
 It’s a massively detailed article with photos, videos and even it’s own app!
 Incredible value for anyone searching the topic.

 Have you ever written a blog post that went viral or brought you a heaps of awesome results?
-I’d be really keen to hear about it.
-Please leave a comment below and feel free to leave your links as long as they are appropriate and on topic.
-Oh, and as always, let me know if I’ve missed anything!
+I’d be really keen to hear about how you did it!

 Before you publish your next post, use our ultimate blog post checklist to make sure you create the perfect post.